tschechlovdev/ml2dac/reproducibility.md

 ## Reproduce the Experiments

+To reproduce the experiments, the docker image has to be build and subsequently, the docker container can be executed.

-### Build the Container
+### Build the Docker Image

-First you have to build the docker imag.
+First you have to build the docker image.
 To do this, navigate into the root directory (``\path\to\ml2dac``) of the project and run:

 ```